OctopusDeploy/blog/blog/2022-q2/verifying-backups-with-runbooks/index.md

 However, verifying a backup file means treating it much like any other deployable artifact.
 The artifacts used to deploy your applications are versioned and saved in repositories that allow versions to be queried and compared.
 Conceptually, your database backup should be just another deployable and versioned artifact, ready to be queried and consumed by a runbook.

 In practice, the backup artifact needs to be uploaded to a repository rather than a simple file store.
-This doesn't mean you can no longer use a service like S3, as you can quite easily [format S3 to function as a Maven repository](https://octopus.com/blog/hosting-maven-in-s3).
+This doesn't mean no longer using a service like S3, as you can quite easily [format S3 to function as a Maven repository](https://octopus.com/blog/hosting-maven-in-s3).
 However, for the purposes of this post, you upload the backup file directly to the Octopus built-in feed.

 You can upload files to Octopus most easily with the Octopus CLI.
 The `Dockerfile` below installs the Octopus and AWS CLIs alongside the MySQL server: